 A Note for Parents of prospective TIPS participants

-Teens Inventing Peaceful Solutions (TIPS) is a pilot program of the Dayton International Peace Museum.
-Young people, ages 12-18, will meet at the museum for 2-hour sessions in 6-8 week cycles and a yearly intensive peace camp.
+Teens Inventing Peaceful Solutions (TIPS) is a teen peace leadership program of the Dayton International Peace Museum.
+Teens in 7th - 12th grade meet at the museum for 2-hour sessions in 6-8 week cycles.
+These sessions are complemented by explorations in the community and a yearly intensive peace camp.

-Adult teachers and mentors will bring well-grounded curricula materials and their own experience as nonviolent activists as a basis for interactive training in peace building.
-They will serve as resource persons as the young people search their experiences to identify problem areas and imagine possible solutions for those problems in order to plan actions that further justice and peace.
+Adult facilitators and mentors bring well-grounded curricula materials and their own experience as nonviolent activists as a basis for interactive training in peace building.
+They serve as resource persons as the teens search their experiences to identify problem areas and imagine possible solutions for those problems in order to plan actions that further justice and peace.

 In peace and hope,